 Both of these should help increase aggregate demand

 Fiscal policy can help to reduce the extent of a recession.
 It may not solve the recession straightaway, it may take time, but, it may mean the recession is shorter lived and not as steep.
 Also, since inflationary pressures are falling away, the inflation impact of expansionary fiscal policy is not so bad.

 It will leave us with a record level of government borrowing (8% of GDP) over £110bn.

 - Who gains from stimulus?
 E.g. some people (poor) have a higher marginal propensity to consumer.
 See: Post on best form of stimulus

 - Confidence.
 Fiscal stimulus may increase confidence in the economy and encourage spending and investment.
 However, others argue that higher borrowing may cause people to worry about size of debt and actually cut back on spending in anticipation of future tax increases to pay off debt.
 Confidence and Stimulus

 - Monetary Policy.
 Fiscal policy is more effective if monetary policy is working in tandem.
-For example, if the government pursue fiscal stimulus but there is a falling money supply, this may counter the impact of fiscal stimulus.
+For example, if the government pursue fiscal stimulus but there is falling money supply, this may counter the impact of fiscal stimulus.